 I’ll bet allot of you don’t know about the Duke of Wellington’s mission to St Petersburg in 1826.
 Well I wasn’t too familiar with it either, so I looked into it and found a great story, so after having my Adventure I had to let you all know about it, this is the story of the Duke and the Tsar, or more accurately of the St Petersburg Protocol, mysterious isn’t it?

 On the 1st of December 1825 one of the principle architects of Napoleon’s downfall died.
-Tsar Alexander I breathed his last at the palace at Tanganrog without an heir creating a constitutional crisis that reached its peak and ended at the same time no less than 26 days later.
-A society of disenchanted army soldiers, called the Decembrists marched on Senate Square in St Petersburg to oppose the ascension of Tsar Nicholas I. Fighting ensued, and when the guns fell silent another hero of the war against Napoleon was dying, General Mikhail Miloradovich.
-He succumbed to his wounds on the 27th of December, shot in the back by a man who spoke his own language and wore his own uniform.
+Tsar Alexander I breathed his last at the palace at Tanganrog without an heir, creating a constitutional crisis that reached its peak and ended at the same time, no less than 26 days later.
+A society of disenchanted army soldiers, called the Decembrists marched on Senate Square in St Petersburg to oppose the ascension of Tsar Nicholas I. Fighting ensued, and when the guns fell silent another hero of the war against Napoleon lay dying, General Mikhail Miloradovich.
+He succumbed to his wounds on 27 December, shot in the back by a man who spoke his own language and wore the same uniform.

-Across the seas in Britain, all that was known for sure was that Nicholas I had emerged as Tsar, and diplomatic protocol demanded an embassy be sent to congratulate him on his succession, and offer condolences for the late Alexander.
+Across the seas, in Britain, all that was known for sure was that Nicholas I had emerged as Tsar, and diplomatic protocol demanded an embassy be sent to congratulate him, and offer condolences for the late Alexander.
 In the opinion of George Canning, King George IV’s new foreign secretary there was only one man for the job.
-The man Tsar Alexander himself had touched on the shoulder in 1815 and prophesied would “… save Europe”, His Grace Field Marshal the Duke of Wellington.
+The man Tsar Alexander himself had touched on the shoulder in 1815 and prophesied would once more “… save Europe”.

-However the duke was ill and at that moment travelling to Russia was the farthest thing from his mind, something seemed to be out to get all the men that had defeated Napoleon, and it appeared as if it was Wellington’s turn.
+However the Duke, then in his middle fifties, was ill and at that moment travelling to Russia was the farthest thing from his mind.
+He was so ill that it seemed like something was out to get all the men that had defeated Napoleon, and it appeared as if it was Wellington’s turn.

-He quickly got things ready, he had his things, horses and carriage sent ahead, amongst his luggage was his camp bed with a special silk mattress cover to keep away and decry the presence of vermin.
+He got ready quickly, sending his things, horses and carriage ahead.
+Amongst his luggage was his camp bed with a special silk mattress cover to keep away and decry the presence of vermin.
 Princess Dorothea Lieven, wife of the Russian ambassador coached him on protocol in the Imperial court, where the Tsar was particularly fond of uniforms.
-He also had to put together a staff, and he had to deal with the usual letters thrusting unknown young hopefuls on him from friends and acquaintances and friends of friends and acquaintances, but he was adamant that the group be kept to a minimum to keep expenses down.
-The final staff that went to St Petersburg was his Private secretary Sir Fitzroy Somerset, Public Secretary Lord Dunglass, Lord Dunglass’ assistant Mr. Jerningham, his aide de camp Captain Cathcart, Lord Fincastle possibly another aide de camp or secretary, and Mr. Bligh probably an assistant.
+He also had to put together a staff, and he had to deal with the usual letters from friends and acquaintances and friends of friends and acquaintances, thrusting unknown young hopefuls on him, but he was adamant that the group be kept to a minimum to keep expenses down.
+The final staff that went to St Petersburg was his Private Secretary Sir Fitzroy Somerset, Public Secretary Lord Dunglass, Lord Dunglass’ assistant Mr. Jerningham, his aide de camp Captain Cathcart, Lord Fincastle, possibly another aide de camp or secretary, and Mr. Bligh, probably an assistant.

-As he made his arrangements for the trip his friends did everything they could to keep him in England so he might not have to undergo the arduous trip while he was ill, but they found it impossible and resigned themselves to never seeing him again.
+As he made his arrangements for the trip his friends did everything they could to keep him in England so he might not have to undergo the arduous trip while he was ill, but they found it impossible and resigned themselves to the possibility of never seeing him again.
 Canning’s enemies whispered that he secretly wanted the duke dead.
 The Duke seems to have bought into these gloomy sentiments, for when he said his farewell to his old friend General Alava, whom he had parted with on many dangerous journies, the exiled Spaniard had never seen him so moved.
-His is parting from his mother left Wellington deeply affected and when he said goodbye to his niece Lady Burghersh, there were tears in his eyes.
-Princess Lieven took her leave of him and caught in the moment she said that there was nobody in the world she loved so much as he.
-Wellington was ready on the 8th of February and on the 10th he received his introductions from the King to the Tsar.
+His is parting from his mother left Wellington deeply affected and when he said goodbye to his niece Lady Burghersh there were tears in his eyes.
+Princess Lieven took her leave of him and caught up in the moment she said that there was nobody in the world she loved so much as he.
+Wellington was ready on 8 February and two days later he received his introductions from the King to the Tsar.
 Accompanying this was a letter from Canning that outlined the objective of his mission.

 It was in the best interests of Britain that the balance of power in Europe remained undisturbed.
 This required all the existing states and empires to continue offsetting the threat of the other, a 19th century nuclear deterrent if you will.
 Britain felt that the Ottoman Empire was a good counterbalance to the Russians, as it always had been, but the Sultan’s power was growing weaker, the Greek revolt proved this, and it was a real possibility that if the Ottoman’s crushed the Greeks the Russians would have to intercede, and that would give Russia too much power in the wrong places.
-This policy would continue right up to 1854 when Britain actually went to war in the Crimea to protect the Ottoman Empire from the same Tsar that Wellington was now going to see.
+Not only that but Britain might be forced to choose sides in a shooting war.
+This policy would continue right up to 1854 when Britain actually went to war in the Crimea to protect the Ottoman Empire from the same Tsar that Wellington was now going to meet.

-Into this rode the Duke, completely focused on his mission to get the Tsar and the Porte to Britain to allow British mediation between Russia and the Ottoman Turks, already the British emissary in Constantinople confusingly also called Canning was awaiting developments from St Petersburg.
-Wellington believed in the balance of power, and mistrusted the liberals who so wholeheartedly supported the Greeks, he feared that Russia might crush Turkey and lay open the Bosporus, the long Tsarist ambition of planting an Orthadox flag on the walls of Constantinople loomed.
+Into this rode the Duke, completely focused on his mission to get the Tsar and the Porte to allow British mediation between Russia and the Ottoman Empire, already the British emissary in Constantinople (confusingly also called Canning) was awaiting developments from St Petersburg.
+Wellington believed in the balance of power, and mistrusted the liberals who so wholeheartedly supported the Greeks, he feared that Russia might crush Turkey and lay open the Bosporus, the long Tsarist ambition of planting an Orthadox flag on the walls of Constantinople loomed at the peripheries of his vision.

-The Duke arrived in Berlin on the 17th of February and already he was finding the trip less arduous than he had thought he would.
-As was his habit he had read up on recent history before travelling, that being Napoleon’s retreat from Russia and as the journey progressed he wrote letters to Sir Walter Scott who was writing a biography of Napoleon.
-Scott found them hard to read and found the Russian names almost indistinguishable but said that they would do him “Yeoman’s service”.
+The Duke arrived in Berlin on 17 February and already he was finding the trip less arduous than he had thought he would.
+The rigour of campaigning tended to agree with him and he probably slipped back into some old grooves.
+As was his habit he had read up on recent history before travelling, that being Napoleon’s retreat from Russia, and as the journey progressed he wrote letters to Sir Walter Scott who was writing a biography of Napoleon.
+Scott found these letters hard to read and found the Russian names almost indistinguishable but said that they would do him “Yeoman’s service”.
 On matters of his mission Wellington peaked at five letters a day to Canning.
 For two days he was entertained in Berlin by the Prussian Court and the “Better Bourgeois”.
-Among those he met were some of the Russian Court who he was able to speak with regarding his trip, all were sure there would be a war with Turkey.
+Among those he met were some of the Russian Court with whom he was able to speak with regarding his trip, all were sure there would be a war with Turkey.
 He and his small staff lodged at chilly Inn’s and Hotels because he did not like staying at Embassy’s.
 On the 20th they drove on for Warsaw and then into Livonia.
 As he rolled through the flat countryside in his warm caleche, Wellington began to feel less ill and more and more foreboding for his mission.
 He had no real means of negotiating and he could only stop a war between the Russians and the Ottomans if they both wanted peace.

-On the 2nd of March 1826 Wellington arrived in St Petersburg.
-Winter still held the city in its grip its canals frigid with ice, and horse drawn sleighs filled the streets, he thought it the most beautiful city in the world.
-Why should he not, he had survived the journey his friends had feared would kill him and now, refreshed by the cold Baltic breeze and the knowledge he would recover there was work to be done.
+On 2 March 1826 Wellington arrived in St Petersburg.
+Winter still held the city in its grip, the canals frigid with ice, and horse drawn sleighs filled the streets.
+The Duke thought it the most beautiful city in the world.
+Why should he not?it was a common enough opinion and had survived the journey his friends had feared would kill him.
+Now refreshed by the cold Baltic breezes and the knowledge he would recover there was work to be done.

 Thanks to Kristine Hughes http://onelondonone.blogspot.co.uk/